gurditsingh/hydeout/_posts/test.md

 ## How to start with Delta Lake

- - **Databricks Community Edition** : The Databricks Community Edition is the free version of our cloud-based big data platform.
+ - **Databricks Community Edition :** The Databricks Community Edition is the free version of our cloud-based big data platform.
 Users can access a micro-cluster as well as a cluster manager and notebook environment.
 You can start with the Databricks environment in which the delta lake packages are pre-installed.
- -
+ - **Set up project :** If you want to build a project using Delta Lake binaries from Maven Central Repository, you can use the following Maven coordinates.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc3ODIzNTAzNSwzMTExODY2NDgsLTc4Mj
+eyJoaXN0b3J5IjpbNTUwNTQzOTA2LDMxMTE4NjY0OCwtNzgyMD
-A2NDI1MCwtMjA4ODc0NjYxMiwtMzMyNDU1MzYzXX0=
+Y0MjUwLC0yMDg4NzQ2NjEyLC0zMzI0NTUzNjNdfQ==
 -->